Beyond the Diagnosis

 Before a child says a word, before a parent takes off their coat, the nervous system has already taken a reading of the room.
 It’s scanning for threat cues: lighting, sound levels, spatial predictability, the smell of the space, the faces of the people in it.
 That scan happens in milliseconds, and it happens before conscious thought.

-This is the science of neuroception.
-And it is why the physical environment of a mental health practice is not a design decision.
+This is the science of neuroception, and it is why the physical environment of a mental health practice is not a design decision.
 It is a clinical one.

 Rare Disease and Mental Health: Why Dual Support Is So Hard to Find